jf26028/lightning/Lightning/App_Data/host_lightning.simpdev.net/content/index.md

 	* Execution:  Less code means less cpu.
 	* Caching:  Cache as much processing as possible.
 Cache content reading and parsing.
 Cache content processing.

-###How does Lightning work?

-* Lightning is implemented as an asp.net http module.
-When a request is made for content, the asp.net pipeline is interrupted, and the content is served.
-* Content is stored as markdown files in the website, by default, with extension points to allow for other methods of uploading content to the site.
-* Files are parsed once, and cached, so greater performance is achieved.
-Cache is invalidated on file change, so changes are displayed instantly.

-###To do
+##To do

+There is lots to do.

 * More testing.
+There is no automated testing.
 * More templates.
+Give Lightning more style.
 * More docs.
-* More info.
+Define what Lightning can do.
+* More examples.
+Show how much power this simple toolkit has to offer.
 * More everything.

-###License
+The sky is the limit.

+##License

+Free for commercial and private use.

 * Apache 2.0